On the computation of edit distance functions: Introduction

-In \cite{BM}, a result of Alon and Stav~\cite{AS1} is generalized to show that the limit in (\ref{eq:ghhdef}) does indeed exist for nontrivial hereditary properties and, furthermore, that That is, the maximum edit distance is achieved, asymptotically, by the Erd\H{o}s-R\'enyi random graph $G(n,p)$.
-For any nontrivial hereditary property $\hh$ (that is, one that is not finite), the function $\ed_{\hh}(p)$ is continuous and concave down.
-Hence, it achieves its maximum at a point $\left(p_{\hh}^*,d_{\hh}^*\right)$.
-It should be noted that, for some hereditary properties, $p_{\hh}^*$ might be an interval.
+That is, the maximum edit distance to a hereditary property for a density-$p$ graph is the same, asymptotically, as that of the Erd\H{o}s-R\'enyi random graph $G(n,p)$ (see Chapter 10 of~\cite{AS:TPM}).

+For any nontrivial hereditary property $\hh$ (that is, one that is not finite), the function $\ed_{\hh}(p)$ is continuous and concave down~\cite{BM}.
+Hence, it achieves its maximum.
+The maximum value of $\ed_{\hh}(p)$ is denoted $d_{\hh}^*$.
+The value of $p$ at which this maximum occurs is denoted $p_{\hh}^*$.

+It should be noted that, for some hereditary properties, the edit distance function may achieve its maximum over a closed interval rather than a single point.
+In such cases, we will also let $p_{\hh}^*$ denote the interval over which the given edit distance function achieves its maximum.